tisztamo/Catwalk.jl/docs/src/index.md

 ## When to use this package

 The dynamic dispatch in Julia is very fast in itself, so speeding it up is not an easy task.
-JIT.jl focuses on use cases when it is not feasible to list the dynamically dispatched concrete types in the source code of the call site.
+Catwalk.jl focuses on use cases when it is not feasible to list the dynamically dispatched concrete types in the source code of the call site.

-JIT.jl assumes the followings:
+Catwalk.jl assumes the followings:

 - The process is long running: at least 6 seconds, but possibly much more is needed to break even after the initial compilation overhead.
 - Few dynamically dispatched call sites contribute significantly to the running time (dynamic dispatch in a hot loop).